 This 15,000 year old cave painting from a cave in France shows hunters ambushing a herd of deer.
 Who are the hunters?
 Where did it happen?
+When did it happen?
 Are the deer driven into a trap by other hunters?
 Or are the deer migrating and the hunters laying in wait?
 There's a story in the painting, but the specifics are not.

 A picture can tell a story, but it can’t be as detailed as writing.
 Writing is a record of spoken language, which means anything that can be spoken can be written.